bojanraic/spicetify-extensions/focus-mode/README.md

 - Adds a focus mode button to the player controls bar
 - When activated, hides everything in the Spotify UI except the album art
 - Automatically enters fullscreen mode for a completely immersive experience
-- Shows player controls and track information on mouse movement
+- Shows player controls, track information, and a seekable progress bar on mouse movement
 - Controls automatically hide after 3 seconds of inactivity
-- Pressing 'L' toggles a lyrics overlay (requires the `lyrics-plus` custom app to be installed)
+- Pressing 'L' toggles a lyrics overlay (requires the `lyrics-plus` custom app to be installed/enabled; built-in with default Spicetify installations)
 - Exit focus mode by clicking anywhere (outside controls) or pressing the Escape key

 ## Features